11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Examples of supportive outlets:

-• If you are unable to physically attend these groups, check their website to see if they offer online or telephone meetings (many of them do).
+* If you are unable to attend these groups physically, most of them offer online or telephone meetings.

-• It might feel uncomfortable at first.
+• It might feel uncomfortable to attend recovery meetings at first.
 Even so, find the courage to reach out.
 Have no shame- you're not crazy.
 You can do it.
 And you will be glad you did.

 When you create a supportive outlet, you are in the act of self-care, which promotes healing and getting over unwanted thoughts.